vppillai/h3Docs/apps/wifi_easy_config/readme.md

 function: Wi-Fi Easy Configuration
 ---

-# Secured TCP Client
+# Wi-Fi Easy Configuration

-This example application acts as a TCP Client to connect to Secured TCP Server and exchange data in a non-blocking manner.
+This example showcase Wi-Fi AP application to illustrate SoftAP mode Wi-Fi provisioning via command line(CLI),Socket or webpage.

 ## Description

-This application demonstrates how a user can use a TLS TCP  client to connect to a TCP server.
-The user would need to configure the Wi-Fi credentials for the Home AP and the TLS server details.
-The default application will try to establish a TLS connection with www.google.com and send a POST request to it.
+This application demonstrates how a user can configure the device with the credentials of the Home AP.
+The device will come up in SoftAP mode, the user will connect to the SoftAP via a third party STA.
+User will then send the Home AP credentials to the device and the device will store the credentials in the NVM.
+The device will auto reboot.
+Upon reboot, the device will come up in STA mode, it will connect to the Home AP and acquire an IP address.

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/wireless)

-Path of the application within the repository is **apps/tcp_client/firmware** .
+Path of the application within the repository is **apps/wifi_easy_config/firmware** .

 To build the application, refer to the following table and open the project using its IDE.